 Stranded in Shanghai, Henry finds work in his old profession under local crime boss DU YUESHENG, whose concubine, LUCY CHANG, has eyes for Henry.
-Emily falls for the charms of debonair entrepreneur VICTOR SASSOON, the nemesis of rival businessman DEGAR BEAUCHAMP, who is branching out into the opium trade in a dangerously haphazard way.
-While Henry learns the ways of the Shanghai mob, Emily works the streets of Shanghai in search of provocative and intriguing stories to cover, which requires Victor to routinely come to her rescue.
+Mickey falls for the charms of debonair entrepreneur VICTOR SASSOON, the nemesis of rival businessman DEGAR BEAUCHAMP, who is branching out into the opium trade in a dangerously haphazard way.
+While Henry learns the ways of the Shanghai mob, Mickey works the streets of Shanghai in search of provocative and intriguing stories to cover, which requires Victor to routinely come to her rescue.

 “Look around you —every vice and pleasure time has ever known is here for our taking.
 I’m not going to let this go without one hell of a struggle.
 God . . .
 I love this city!”